Property Management Business Plan

 Promotions Strategy

-[Company Name] expects its target market to be individuals working and/or living within [state].
+[Property Management Business Name] expects its target market to be individuals working and/or living within [state].
 [The Company’s] promotions strategy to reach these individuals includes:

 Targeted Cold Calls

-[Company name] will initially invest significant time and energy into contacting potential clients via telephone.
+[Property Management Business Name] will initially invest significant time and energy into contacting potential clients via telephone.
 In order to improve the effectiveness of this phase of the marketing strategy, a highly-focused call list will be used, targeting landlords and sellers who have listed by themselves and are having difficulty finding a buyer.
 As this is a very time-consuming process, it will primarily be used during the startup phase to build an initial client base.

 Referrals

-[Company name] understands that the best promotion comes from satisfied customers.
+[Property Management Business Name] understands that the best promotion comes from satisfied customers.
 The Company will encourage its clients to refer other businesses by providing economic or financial incentives for every new client produced.
 This strategy will increase in effectiveness after the business has already been established.

 Online Marketing